nextgraph-org/nextgraph-rs/README.md

 The crates are organized as follow :

-- p2p-repo : NextGraph repositories common library
-- p2p-net : P2P network common library
-- p2p-broker : the broker code (as server and core node)
-- p2p-client-ws : the client connecting to a broker with WebSocket, used by the apps and verifier
-- p2p-verifier : the code of the verifier
-- stores-rocksdb : RocksDB backed stores. see [repo here](https://git.nextgraph.org/NextGraph/rust-rocksdb)
+- [nextgraph](nextgraph/README.md) : Client library.
+Use this crate to embed NextGraph client in your Rust application
-- ngcli : CLI tool to manipulate the repos and administrate the server
+- [ngcli](ngcli/README.md) : CLI tool to manipulate the local documents and repos and administrate the server
-- ngd : binary executable of the daemon (that can run a broker, verifier and/or Rust services)
+- [ngd](ngd/README.md) : binary executable of the daemon (that can run a broker, verifier and/or Rust services)
+- ng-repo : Repositories common library
+- ng-net : Network common library
+- ng-broker : Core and Server Broker library
+- ng-client-ws : Websocket client library
+- ng-verifier : Verifier library, that exposes the document API to the app
+- ng-stores-rocksdb : RocksDB backed stores. see also dependency [repo here](https://git.nextgraph.org/NextGraph/rust-rocksdb)
 - ng-wallet : keeps the secret keys of all identities of the user in a safe wallet
 - [ng-sdk-js](ng-sdk-js/README.md) : contains the JS SDK, with example apps: web app, react app, or node service.
 - [ng-app](ng-app/README.md) : all the native apps, based on Tauri, and the web app.
-- [ngone](ngone/README.md) : server for nextgraph.one (helps user bootstrap into the right app)
+- ngone : server for nextgraph.one. helps user bootstrap into the right app.
+Not useful to you.
+Published here for transparency
-- [ngaccount](ngaccount/README.md) : server for nextgraph's Broker Service Provider account manager.
+- ngaccount : server for nextgraph's Broker Service Provider account manager.
+Not useful to you.
+Published here for transparency

 ### Run